Sitemap Generator

 5. Click Save.

-The next time you generate a sitemap for this domain, the user-defined page URLs you added are included in the sitemap.
+The next time you generate a sitemap for this domain, the user-defined page URLs you added are included.
 For more information, see Generate a Sitemap.

 Sitemap Generator Scheduler

-You can configure the Sitemap Generator to automatically update your XML sitemap either daily, weekly, or monthly.
-Scheduling ensures you always have an up-to-date sitemap available for search engines to index.
+You can set Sitemap Generator to update your XML sitemap automatically every day, week, or month.
+Scheduling ensures you always have an up-to-date sitemap for search engines to index.

-For example, if you frequently add new items or update the product details page, you can use the Sitemap Generator Scheduler to configure sitemap generation to occur weekly.
+For example, if you frequently add new items or update product details, you can set Sitemap Generator Scheduler to run weekly.

 To schedule automatic sitemap generation: